lbrenman/shieldstest/README.md

 ![](https://i.imgur.com/vdZew0J.png)

-> Note that this works for *newly* discovered API's and not for existing APIs that have been discovered.
+Refer to this [blog post](https://gist.github.com/lbrenman/37eec4598cfc6b5ee780b2d09ffc79a6) for more details.

 This API Builder project exposes two API's:
 * /api/intwebhook - triggered by Amplify Central Integration Webhook for when a **new** API Service is discovered by a discovery agent.
 This webhook adds three shields to the description.
 Each shield points to the metrics webhook